andreyks/acquia-curl/README.md

 Execute "./acquia-curl.php" to view available commands

-Instead domain you can use url.
+You can use url instead domain.
 Domain will be detected: https://domain2.com/any/path/will/be/stripped -> domain2.com

 (...) means that you can use any argument count.